-- All you need to create amazing holding hands casts in any combination
+- Couples casting kit – all you need to create amazing holding hands casts in any combination

-- The perfect gift for family & friends, and comes with full instructions
+- Ideal for 2/3 hands – the perfect gift for family & friends, and comes with full instructions

 - Contains alginate moulding powder and plaster of paris